-A - Monopolies

-C - The Competition Continuum

-B - The Commodity Market

-D - The Best Type of Competition

-2. An example of a product in monopolistic competition is

-A - corn

-C - airline tickets

-B - electricity

-D - coffee

-3. The underlined word "tolerated" could best be replaced by

-A - permitted

-C - criticized

-B - reserved

-D - devised

-4. The underlined word "dominate" is closest in meaning to

-A - control more than 70 percent

-C - serious competition

-B - is not considered desirable

-D - result in reduced revenue

-\mathbf{A} - oligopoly

-B - company

-C - competition

-D - group

-6. Monopolies' sales are controlled by

-A - airline carriers

-B - monopolistic competition

-C - the ease and efficiency of distribution of goods

-D - government
+A - Monopolies C - The Competition Continuum B - The Commodity Market D - The Best Type of Competition 2.
+An example of a product in monopolistic competition is C - airline tickets A - corn B - electricity D - coffee 3.
+The underlined word "tolerated" could best be replaced by A - permitted C - criticized B - reserved D - devised 4.
+The underlined word "dominate" is closest in meaning to C - serious competition A - control more than 70 percent D - result in reduced revenue B - is not considered desirable 5.
+The underlined word "it" refers to A - oligopoly B - companyC - competition D - group 6.
+Monopolies' sales are controlled by A - airline carriers B - monopolistic competition C - the ease and efficiency of distribution of goods D - government 7.
+What does the author mean by the following statement?

-Although price wars do occur, in which all companies offer substantial savings to customers, a somewhat similar tendency to raise prices simultaneously is also usual
+Although price wars do occur, in which all companies offer substantial savings to customers, a somewhat similar tendency to raise prices simultaneously is also usual A - Prices are lower during price wars, but they are usually higher afterward.

-- A Prices are lower during price wars, but they are usually higher afterward. - B It is common for companies to compete for customers by lowering prices. - C Customers may lose money when companies have price wars. - D It is not unusual for all companies to increase prices at the same time. - 8.
-The author mentions all of the following as characteristic of monopoly, except for - A the use of coupons or other discounts C basic or essential services
+B - It is common for companies to compete for customers by lowering prices.

+C - Customers may lose money when companies have price wars.

+D - It is not unusual for all companies to increase prices at the same time.

+8. The author mentions all of the following as characteristic of monopoly, except for

+A - the use of coupons or other discounts C - basic or essential services